COVID-19 - Business Support

 Government of Canada

-Canada Emergency Response Benefit (CERB) – To support workers and help businesses keep their employees, this taxable benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+Canada Emergency Response Benefit (CERB) – To support workers and help businesses keep their employees, this taxable benefit would provide $2,000 a month for up to 24 weeks for workers who lose their income as a result of the COVID-19 pandemic.
 The CERB would apply to wage earners, as well as contract workers and self-employed individuals who would not otherwise be eligible for Employment Insurance (EI).
+In order to be eligible, workers cannot have earned more than $1,000 in employment and/or self-employment income within the entire four-week benefit period of a new claim.
 The portal for accessing the CERB is now open.
 You may apply online with CRA My Account or over the phone with automated phone service.
-Canadians would begin to receive their CERB payments within 10 days of application.
 It is encouraged to create a CRA My Account and to elect for direct deposit in order to streamline the process.

-Canada Emergency Wage Subsidy – Support for businesses facing revenue losses and to help prevent layoffs.
-Eligible small and medium-sized businesses can receive support for a period of three months equal to 75% of remuneration paid during that period, up to a maximum benefit of $847 per week.
-The benefit will be backdated to March 15, 2020.
-This subsidy would be available to eligible employers that see a drop of at least 15% in March 2020 and 30% for the following months.
+Canada Emergency Wage Subsidy (CEWS) – Support for businesses facing revenue losses and to help prevent layoffs.
+Eligible small and medium-sized businesses can receive support for up to 24 weeks equal to 75% of remuneration paid during that period, up to a maximum benefit of $847 per week.
+The benefit is retroactive from March 15, 2020 to August 29, 2020.
+This subsidy would be available to eligible employers that see a drop in gross revenue of at least 15% in March 2020 and 30% for the following months.
 There is no limit on the number of employees per employer.
-Eligible employers would include individuals, taxable corporations, and partnerships consisting of eligible employers as well as non‑profit organizations and registered charities.
+The portal for applications is open as of April 27, 2020.
+Employers should register for a CRA My Business Account if they are not already signed up.
+Employers can also use this CRA tool to calculate their estimated subsidy amount in advance of submitting their application.

 Temporary Wage Subsidy – This 10% wage subsidy is a three-month measure from March 18, 2020 that will allow eligible employers to reduce the amount of payroll deductions required to be remitted to the CRA.
 This is a separate program from the Canada Emergency Wage Subsidy which provides a 75% wage subsidy.
 You do not need to apply for this 10% subsidy.
 You will continue deducting income tax, CPP contributions, and EI premiums from salary, wages, bonuses, or other remuneration paid to your employees, as you currently do.
 The subsidy is calculated when you remit these amounts to the CRA.
 Once you have calculated your subsidy, you can reduce your current payroll remittance of federal, provincial, or territorial income tax that you send to the CRA by the amount of the subsidy.